BerkeleyHCI/PolymorphicBlocks/reference_library.md

   - Elements are chained from left (outputs) to right (inputs)
   - The first argument to chain may be a port or block with an `InOut` or `Output`-tagged port.
   - Middle elements must be a block with an `InOut`-tagged port, or `Input`- and `Output`-tagged ports.
-  - The last argument to chain may be a port or block with an `InOut` or `Input`-tageed port.
+  - The last argument to chain may be a port or block with an `InOut` or `Input`-tagged port.
 - Assign names to components by assigning the object to a `self` variable:
   - `self.subblock_name = self.Block(BlockType(...))`
   - `(self.subblock_name1, self.subblock_name2, ...), self.chain_name = self.chain(...)`